vvdleun/audiostreamerscrobbler/README.md

         }
     }

-This format may change once support for other type players, new group functionality and/or other features are added to the program.
+This format may change once support for other player standards, new group functionality and/or other features are added to the program.
 I'll make sure this README.md file will always contain an up-to-date example.

-### Setting up the player
+### Setting up the players

 The program can monitor all BluOS (BlueSound) and Yamaha MusicCast players that are available in your network.

+Do not forget to disable the audiostreamer standards that you do not want to use at this time (by setting the "enabled" setting to value "false").
+Otherwise, a lot of unnecessary traffic will be generated on your network.

 #### Monitor BluOS (BlueSound) players